Chorus-bdd/Chorus-bdd.github.io/pages/BuiltInHandlers/Remoting/RemotingHandlerExample.md

 We think Chorus is a futuristic test framework, so let's go with a futuristic example..

-Let's assume I'm trying to test the systems on a spacecraft.
+Let's assume we're trying to test the systems on a spacecraft.
 Various distributed components control aspects of the flight.
 Unlike Battlestar Galactica, all those components are networked!